solana-developers/solana-cookbook/docs/guides/get-program-accounts.md

       content: Solana Cookbook | Get Program Accounts
   - - meta
     - name: description
-      content: Get Program Accounts is An RPC method that returns all accounts owned by a program.
-Learn about Getting Program Accounts and more Ingredients for your dish at The Solana cookbook.
+      content: Get Program Accounts is a RPC method that returns all accounts owned by a program.
+Learn about Getting Program Accounts and more guides at The Solana cookbook.
   - - meta
     - name: og:description
-      content: Get Program Accounts is An RPC method that returns all accounts owned by a program.
-Learn about Getting Program Accounts and more Ingredients for your dish at The Solana cookbook.
+      content: Get Program Accounts is a RPC method that returns all accounts owned by a program.
+Learn about Getting Program Accounts and more guides at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png